nezaboodka/reactronic/introduction.md

   - **Reaction** - an operation that is called automatically in response to changes made by another operation;
-  - **Cache** - a computed value having associated code block that is called on-demand to renew the value if it was marked as obsolete.
+  - **Cache** - a computed value having associated code block that is called on-demand to renew the value if it becomes obsolete.

 Here is an example of operation and reaction declared in TypeScript: